-In August 2010, our Luna Technologies subsidiary executed a non-cancelable \$1.8 million purchase order for multiple shipments of tunable lasers to be delivered over an 18-month period beginning in October 2010.
-As of December 31, 2010, approximately \$1.4 million of this commitment remained.
+In August 2010, we executed a non-cancelable \$1.8 million purchase order for multiple shipments of tunable lasers to be delivered over an 18-month period beginning in October 2010.
+At December 31, 2011, approximately \$40,000 of this commitment remained.
+In September 2011 we executed a non-cancelable \$1.2 million purchase order for multiple shipments of tunable lasers to be delivered over a 12-month period subsequent to the completion of the purchase order executed in August 2010, which is expected to be completed by the end of 2012.